What is Resistance Welding?

 2. Projection Welding

-Projection Welding localizes the welds at predetermined points by using projections, embossment, or intersections, all of which focus heat generation at the point of contact.
-Once the weld current generates sufficient resistance at the point of contact, the projections collapse, forming the weld nugget.
+Projection Welding localizes welds at points defined by projections, embossment, or intersections, using these features to focus the heat generation at the point of contact.

 3. Flash Welding